1 dead, 4 injured in Roosevelt Blvd. crash; man arrested for DUI

 MAYFAIR (WPVI) --Police have made an arrest after one person was killed and four others were injured in a multi-vehicle crash on the Roosevelt Boulevard in the Mayfair section of Philadelphia.

-On Monday, April 9, Zamir Allen, 24-years-old from the 3200 block of Ryan Street was arrested and charged with: Aggravated assault, involuntary manslaughter, aggravated assault while DUI; homicide by vehicle.,
+On Monday, April 9, Zamir Allen, 24-years-old from the 3200 block of Ryan Street was arrested and charged with: Aggravated assault, involuntary manslaughter, aggravated assault while DUI and homicide by vehicle.

 The three-vehicle collision happened around 6:49 a.m.
 Sunday on the northbound lanes of the Boulevard at Tyson Avenue.